-One of the major concerns of the MCA, as guarantor of effective competition in the retail access markets, is the ability of GO plc. as an SMP operator to bundle its retail products by leveraging into related markets and distorting pricing.
-However, the MCA recognises that such bundling of retail products may lead to economies of scale or scope for the operator and this in turn can lead to savings for the consumer.
+The MCA must ensure that it curtails the ability of GO plc. as an SMP operator to bundle its retail fixed telephony access services in a way that it leverages this market power into other markets.
+Nevertheless, the MCA also recognises that the bundling of retail products may lead to economies of scale or scope for the operator and this in turn can lead to savings for the consumer.